orangeadmtl/oaAnsible/README.md

 ## Acknowledgments

-This project is inspired by [geerlingguy/mac-dev-playbook](https://github.com/geerlingguy/mac-dev-playbook).
+This project is inspired by [geerlingguy/mac-dev-playbook](https://github.com/geerlingguy/mac-dev-playbook) and uses roles from [Jeff Geerling](https://github.com/geerlingguy) and [Elliot Weiser](https://github.com/elliotweiser).